mjkoster/interfaces/draft-ietf-core-interfaces.md

 This document requires readers to be familiar with all the terms and concepts that are discussed in {{RFC5988}} and {{RFC6690}}.
 This document makes use of the following additional terminology:

-Device:
-: An IP smart object running a web server that hosts a group of Function Set instances from a profile.

-Function Set:
-: A group of well-known REST resources that provides a particular service.

 Gradual Reveal:
 : A REST design where resources are discovered progressively using Web Linking.

 Interface Description:
 : The Interface Description describes the generic REST interface to interact with a resource or a set of resources.
 Its use is described via the Interface Description 'if' attribute which is an opaque string used to provide a name or URI indicating a specific interface definition used to interact with the target resource.
 One can think of this as describing verbs usable on a resource.

-Profile:
-: A group of well-known Function Sets defined by a specification.

 Resource Discovery:
 : The process allowing a web client to identify resources being hosted on a web server.